 Who are these service specifications for?

 These service specifications are for the Provider that Oranga Tamariki—Ministry for Children (Purchasing Agency) contracts with to provide these Services.
 These service specifications form part of the Outcome Agreement.

-These service specifications replace the previous Shared Care Outcome Agreement Service Specifications.

 Outcome Agreements with Providers for these Services require that they are delivered in accordance with these service specifications.
 Nothing in the Outcome Agreement or this service specification shall be interpreted inconsistently with the Chief Executive's obligations under the Oranga Tamariki Act 1989, which provides the legislative framework within which the Purchasing Agency works to fulfil its responsibilities.

 What is the purpose of these service specifications?